ravidziv/academic-kickstart/docs/website-maintenance.md

 - Profile and affiliations: `content/authors/admin/_index.md`.
 - Applied work: `content/home/work.md`.
+- The advisory block is the Markdown body of `content/home/work.md`; no company names, client counts, or advisory dates are implied.
 - Podcast: `content/home/podcast.md`.
 - Experience: `content/home/experience.md`.
 Use `date_label` when exact dates
   are unavailable; only confirmed current roles should have `current = true`.